Fire-Wise Gardening 101: Protecting Your Home and Garden in Santa Cruz County

 What Makes a Plant Fire-Resistant?

-No plant is fireproof, but some characteristics make plants less likely to ignite and spread fire:
+No plant is fireproof, but some characteristics make plants less likely to ignite and spread fire.
+Keep in mind that siting and maintenance matter as much as species choice—even a "fire-resistant" plant becomes hazardous if it's dead, drought-stressed, or poorly maintained.

 Look for plants that are: